AFLplusplus/AFLplusplus/README.md

 The tool works with crashing and non-crashing test cases alike.
 In the crash mode, it will happily accept instrumented and non-instrumented binaries.
-In the non-crashing mode, the minimizer relies on standard afl++ instrumentation to make the file simpler without altering the execution path.
+In the non-crashing mode, the minimizer relies on standard AFL++ instrumentation to make the file simpler without altering the execution path.

 The minimizer accepts the -m, -t, -f and @@ syntax in a manner compatible with afl-fuzz.

-Another tool in afl++ is the afl-analyze tool.
+Another tool in AFL++ is the afl-analyze tool.
 It takes an input file, attempts to sequentially flip bytes, and observes the behavior of the tested program.
 It then color-codes the input based on which sections appear to be critical, and which are not; while not bulletproof, it can often offer quick